 The Grade 6 Science Achievement Test consists of 50 multiple-choice questions.
-The test is developed to be completed in 60 minutes; however, students may take an additional 30 minutes to complete the test.
+The test is developed to be completed in 1 hour; however, students have up to 2 hours to complete the test plus an additional 30 minutes should they need it.
 Students record their answers on a tear-out, machine-scorable answer sheet.
 Test items are created from the student outcomes contained within each of the following five strands of the Alberta Program of Studies for Grade 6 Science: Inquiry and Problem Solving; Air, Aerodynamics, and Flight; Sky Science; Evidence and Investigation; and Trees and Forests.